-A list of commands which you can edit while in-game, and which you can execute quickly and easily.
-For stuff you use often enough to not want to type it, but not often enough to be bothered to find a free keybinding.
+This tool lets you keep a list of commands that you use often enough to not want to type it every time, but not often enough to be bothered to find a free keybinding.
+You can edit and save the commands from the UI.